Sudhanshu-Ambastha/Attendance-app-for-Teacher-on-MIT-app-inventor/README.md

 Feel free to contribute to the project by opening issues or creating pull requests.
 Your feedback and improvements are highly appreciated!

+If you're looking for a simpler version of this attendance app, check out [Attendance App](https://github.com/Sudhanshu-Ambastha/Attendance-app).